cloudbau/vagrant-openstack-plugin/README.md

 * `security_groups` - List of security groups to be applied to the machine.
 * `tenant` - Tenant name.
 You only need to specify this if your OpenStack user has access to multiple tenants.
 * `region` - Region Name.
 Specify the region you want the instance to be launched in for multi-region environments.
+* `disable_requiretty` - (default: `true`) After the VM boots run a script that will comment out the line `Defaults requiretty` in `/etc/sudoers`.
+  Useful for newer versions of RedHat/CentOS.
+In order for this to work `ssh_userame` must be a able to write to `/etc/sudoers` without sudo (root).
+  On distribtions without `Disable requiretty` the script has no effect.

 These can be set like typical provider-specific configuration: